networknt/light-doc/content/en/concern/client.md

   timeout: ${client.timeout:3000}
   # reset the circuit after this timeout in millisecond
   resetTimeout: ${client.resetTimeout:7000}
-  # if open tracing is enable. traceability, correlation and metrics should not be in the chain if opentracing is used.
+  # if open tracing is enabled. traceability, correlation and metrics should not be in the chain if opentracing is used.
   injectOpenTracing: ${client.injectOpenTracing:false}
   # inject serviceId as callerId into the http header for metrics to collect the caller.
 The serviceId is from server.yml
   injectCallerId: ${client.injectCallerId:false}